Here's what Dyson's canceled electric car would have looked like

 “I drove it secretly in a screened-off compound we have here,” said Dyson, speaking of the model pictured above.

 Design-wise, Dyson's electric car concept looks unsurprisingly sporty and futuristic.
-Measured at five meters long, two meters wide and 1.7 meters tall, Dyson's electric car can reportedly be compared to high-end SUVs from the likes of Jaguar's Land Rover and Range Rover, while its wheels are said to be larger than just about any other car on the road.
+Measuring five meters long, two meters wide and 1.7 meters high, Dyson's electric car can reportedly be compared to high-end SUVs from the likes of Jaguar's Land Rover and Range Rover, while its wheels are said to be larger than those of just about any other car on the road.

 Leaning into its sporty aesthetic, Dyson's concept car has a windscreen that's tilted “more steeply than on a Ferrari” according to the man himself.
-Inside the car, there are a total of seven “thin and firmly upholstered” seats with rounded headrests which the article's author John Arlidge describes as having “the look of a lollipop.”
+Inside the car, there are a total of seven “thin and firmly upholstered” seats with rounded headrests, which the author of the Times article, John Arlidge, describes as having “the look of a lollipop”.

-Additionally, the author mentions storage drawers that “look like pull-out filing cabinets” with driver instrumentation delivered exclusively via a heads-up display.
+Additionally, Arlidge mentions storage drawers that “look like pull-out filing cabinets”, with driver instrumentation delivered exclusively via a heads-up display.

 According to Dyson, the company's EV would've boasted a longer range than any other electric car had it made it to production, reportedly able to drive for 600 miles (965 kilometers) on a single charge.
 By comparison, the Tesla Model S has a range of 379 miles (609 kilometers).

-The article states that the car's range would've been possible “even on a freezing February night, on the naughty side of 70mph on the motorway, with the heater on and the radio at full blast”.
+The article states that this range would've been possible “even on a freezing February night, on the naughty side of 70mph on the motorway, with the heater on and the radio at full blast”.

-As for why the car was canceled, Dyson laments that “though we have tried very hard throughout the development process we simply can no longer see a way to make it commercially viable,” adding that the car would need to sell for £150,000 (approximately $181,440) just to break even.
+As for why the car was canceled, Dyson laments that “though we have tried very hard throughout the development process we simply can no longer see a way to make it commercially viable”, adding that the car would need to sell for £150,000 (approximately $180,000) just to break even.

 The article reports that Dyson spent £500 million of his own money (as the company is private and not shareholder-owned) on the project before deciding to scrap it.
 It's not all a loss, though – Dyson plans to use what it has learned and funnel it into the production of solid-state batteries which other car makers could use.